ryancooper/course-info/README.md

     $ git remote add origin git@github.com:MIT-DB-Class/hw-answers-<MIT ID>.git
    ```

-   But substitute in your own MIT ID of course.
+   But substitute your own MIT ID of course.

    If you have an error that looks like the following: